Profile

 My Work:

-I work at AstraZeneca as a Graduate Analytical Scientist.
+I work as a Graduate Analytical Scientist.
 I work as an analytical chemist and use different analytical chemistry techniques to analyse and develop new medicines for cancer and rare diseases!

 -